Skip to content

 Free Page vs. Paid Page in the Funnel

-Using a free OnlyFans page as part of your funnel is one of the most effective conversion strategies available.
-Here’s how it works structurally.
+Using a free OnlyFans page as part of your funnel is one of the most effective conversion strategies available — and most creators who try it never go back to direct-to-paid.

 The Two-Page Funnel

-Free page (top of funnel): This is a low-friction entry point.
+Free page (top of funnel): Low-friction entry point.
 Anyone can follow for free.
-You post teaser content that demonstrates your quality and personality.
-PPV messages generate direct revenue, and the primary purpose is to convert free followers into paid subscribers.
+Teaser content demonstrates your quality and personality.
+PPV messages generate direct revenue while the primary purpose is converting free followers into paid subscribers.

-Paid page (conversion target): This is where your premium content lives.
-Subscribers who graduated from your free page convert at significantly higher rates than cold traffic because they already know your content quality.
+Paid page (conversion target): Premium content lives here.
+Subscribers who graduated from your free page convert at significantly higher rates than cold traffic — because they already know your content and have demonstrated willingness to spend.

 How to Run the Two-Page Funnel

-- Social media drives traffic to your free page (low friction — no payment required)
+1. Social media drives traffic to your free page — no payment required

-- Subscribers who move to the paid page have already self-qualified — they know your content style and have demonstrated willingness to spend
+5. Free subscribers who convert to paid have already self-qualified — they know your content style and have shown they’ll spend

 The Math